 With a variety of handy tools, exclusive discounts and great services available, it’s never been easier to travel to Thorpe Park Leeds by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

-There are a number of frequent bus services running through and past Thorpe Park Leeds, including the new FlexiBus service!
+There are a number of frequent bus services running through and past Thorpe Park Leeds.

 If you’re travelling from further afield, there are three train stations close to Thorpe Park: Cross Gates, Garforth and East Garforth.
 All are just a short bus journey or bike ride away from the park and provide frequent and quick connections to a wide range of local, regional and national destinations.